liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/03-message-boards/01-intro.markdown

 As you can see, there's something for everyone!

-The Message Boards app also integrates with the rest of @product@'s features.
+The Message Boards app also integrates with the rest of @sharepoint@'s features.
 In many web sites, it's obvious that there's no link between the main Site and the message boards.
 In some cases, users are even required to register twice: once for the main Site and once for the message boards.
 Sometimes it's even three times: once for the Site, once for the message boards, and once for the shopping cart.
-By providing a message boards app along with all of the other apps and widgets, @product@ provides a unique, integrated approach to building Sites.
+By providing a message boards app along with all of the other apps and widgets, @sharepoint@ provides a unique, integrated approach to building Sites.
 Administrators can concentrate on building their Site while the integration work is done for them.